Digital Economy and the Environment

 Prof. Tamar Makov is the head of the Circular Economy lab and a faculty member at the Guilford Glazer Faculty of Business and Management and the Goldman Sonnenfeldt School of Sustainability and Climate Change at Ben Gurion University.

-March 28: Digital Prospecting: Land Use Politics and the Expansion of Digital Infrastructures with Lauren Bridges
+Digital Prospecting: Land Use Politics and the Expansion of Digital Infrastructures

-April 10: Projecting Energy Use and Climate Impacts from Artificial Intelligence with Costa Samaras
+Projecting Energy Use and Climate Impacts from Artificial Intelligence

 The use of artificial intelligence enables both opportunities and risks for the energy system and for broader climate mitigation and climate resilience efforts.
 The rapid evolution of AI capabilities and the corresponding growth in electricity demand, requires robust public policy to ensure electricity for communities is clean, affordable, reliable, and equitable.
 In addition, a systems understanding of how AI and emerging technologies affect broader energy use and greenhouse gas emissions across society is essential for decision-makers to be able to protect the public, advance innovation, maximize the benefits, and minimize the risks.

-Using empirically collected power data from H100 DGX server nodes during AI model training, Prof. Costa Samaras will present a statistical model that predicts AI energy use in data centers.
-He will describe policy options for reinvestment in the power sector—a Grid New Deal—to ensure AI energy use and electrification is good for communities.
-He will outline the pathways for AI energy use and climate impacts beyond data centers and discuss policy pathways that enable climate safe futures under deep uncertainty.
+Using empirically collected power data from H100 DGX server nodes during AI model training, Prof. Costa Samaras presented a statistical model that predicts AI energy use in data centers.
+He described policy options for reinvestment in the power sector—a Grid New Deal—to ensure AI energy use and electrification is good for communities.
+He outlined the pathways for AI energy use and climate impacts beyond data centers and discussed policy pathways that enable climate safe futures under deep uncertainty.